Elementary Education and Pre-School-3 Program

 ED-430.
 Children of Hope in Divided America.
 3.00 Credits.

 Humanity vs Inhumanity is the core theme of this Values, Pluralism and Writing Intensive course.
 Slavery, racial discrimination and freedom are analyzed through the key concepts of the Social Contract in America, the Declaration of Independence, the Constitution of the United States, the 13th, 14th and 15th Amendments to the Constitution, the Civil Rights Movement and the historical-theological interpretation of Black Consciousness.
 The morality of right and wrong and the normative theories of justice and injustice are analyzed as students read award winning novels written for young adults.
 The narratives begin with the American Revolution and continue through the Civil War, Reconstruction, the Great Depression, Civil Rights and the work of the Black Panthers.
-Prerequisites: COMPLETE 6 CREDITS: 1 COURSE FROM COURSES PL-130 PL-140 AND 1 COURSE FROM COURSES TH-110 TH-120; Course Type(s): Values, Pluralism, Writing Intensive.
+Prerequisites: COMPLETE 6 CREDITS: 1 COURSE FROM COURSES PL-130 PL-140 AND 1 COURSE FROM COURSES TH-110 TH-120; Course Type(s): Values, Pluralism, Writing Intensive, Interdisciplinary.

 ED-490.
 Clinical Experience I. 1.00 Credit.